aneova/ConsoleCalculator/README.md

 # ConsoleCalculator
- Simple console calculator with history
+ Simple console calculator with history for two arguments.
+ Developed with C++ in VStudio.